Questions of the Week

 Task of the Week

-I know you may be anxious during these last few days before the tax deadline if you still have to file.
+If you still have to file, you may be anxious during these last few days before the tax deadline.
 I hope you’ll take some solace in understanding your options and the rules of the game.
-If you are still overwhelmed and need guidance, it’s best to contact a tax professional — either a lawyer, CPA, or Enrolled Agent — who is authorized to represent you before the IRS.
+If you are still overwhelmed and need guidance, it’s best to contact a tax professional — a lawyer, CPA, or Enrolled Agent — who is authorized to represent you before the IRS.